gc-assignments/beginner-gulp/README.md

 });
 ```

-Now the original file is all messed up, defeating the purpose of using gulp
-autoprefixer mentioned earlier.
-Wouldn't it be great if there's some plugin that
-can...
+Now if you want to rename the file

 *Google: gulp rename*